loganasherjones/yapconf/docs/usage.rst

 Environment Loading
 -------------------

-If no ``env_name`` is specified for each item, then by default, Yapconf will look for the item name in all upper-case letters in the environment.
-Loading ``list`` items and ``dict`` items from the environment is not supported and as such ``env_name``s that are set for these items will be ignored.
+If no ``env_name`` is specified for each item, then by default, Yapconf will look for the item name in all upper case letters in the environment.
+Loading ``list`` items and ``dict`` items from the environment is not supported and as such ``env_name`` s that are set for these items will be ignored.

 Often times, you will want to prefix environment variables with your application name or something else.
 You can set an environment prefix on the ``YapconfSpec`` item via the ``env_prefix``: